Nazmul92/Neural-Network/README.md

-# SparseNet: Implementing and Pruning a Sparse Neural Network
+# SparseNet: Development and Optimization of a Sparse Neural Network
 ## Project Overview
-SparseNet is a neural network model that integrates sparsity into its architecture to reduce the number of active weights, aiming to optimize performance and efficiency.
-This project involves defining and training the SparseNet model using PyTorch and incorporating various pruning techniques to enhance model performance and reduce computational complexity.
+This project focuses on building and training SparseNet using PyTorch, leveraging pruning techniques such as magnitude, random, and structured pruning to minimize computational complexity without compromising accuracy.
+By visualizing sparsity patterns and performance metrics, the project demonstrates how SparseNet achieves a balance between model simplicity and effectiveness, making it a valuable solution for resource-constrained machine learning applications.

-## Dataset
+## 1. Dataset (HAM10000 image dataset)
 - **Training Data:** Located in `data/train/`
 - **Testing Data:** Located in `data/test/`
-- Dataset consists of images with dimensions (64, 64, 3).
+- Input image size: 64x64x3

-## Model Architecture
+## 2. Model Architecture
-### LeNet
+### 2.1.
+LeNet
 The LeNet model is a classic convolutional neural network with the following layers:
 - 2 convolutional layers with ReLU activations and max-pooling
 - 3 fully connected layers

-### SparseNet
+### 2.2.
+SparseNet
 SparseNet is an extension of LeNet where convolutional and fully connected layers are replaced by sparse versions.
 It uses sparse masks to enforce sparsity during training.

-## Pruning Techniques
+## 3. Pruning Techniques
-### Magnitude Pruning
-Weights below a certain magnitude threshold are set to zero.

-### Random Pruning
-Randomly selects weights to prune based on a pruning factor.

-### Structured Pruning
+- **Magnitude Pruning:** Removes weights below a threshold.
+- **Random Pruning:** Randomly prunes weights.
-Prunes entire structures such as filters or channels based on a pruning factor.
+- **Structured Pruning:** Prunes entire filters or channels.

-## Training
-Training involves using the Adam optimizer and CrossEntropyLoss.
-Pruning is performed after each training epoch.

-## Evaluation
+## 4. Training and Evaluation
-Evaluation includes calculating the accuracy on the test dataset and visualizing the sparsity of the model.

-## Visualization
-Visualizations include loss curves, sparsity heatmaps, and bar charts of zero weights per layer.
+- **Optimizer:** Adam
+- **Loss Function:** CrossEntropyLoss
+- **Metrics:** Accuracy, sparsity, and test loss curves
+- **Visualization:** Sparsity heatmaps, filter weight visualizations, and layer-wise sparsity.

-## Pruning Analysis
+## 5. Pruning Analysis
 Pruning analysis involves interpreting the sparsity of each layer and visualizing the number of zero weights.